letuanhai/z/README.md

 # z

 z lets you quickly navigate the file system in PowerShell based on your `cd` command history.
-It's a port of [the z bash shell script.](README).
-Install it from the [official PowerShell gallery](https://www.powershellgallery.com/packages/z/).
+It's a port of [the z bash shell script.](https://github.com/rupa/z).
+Install it from the [official PowerShell gallery](https://www.powershellgallery.com/packages/z-pushd).

 ## Goals

 Since June 2013 I have poured many hours building, tweaking and refining this script to work efficiently with PowerShell.
-It saves me a great deal of time navigating the file system, which is where I spent a lot of my time and has given me a great oportunity to learn PowerShell at a deeper level.
+It saves me a great deal of time navigating the file system, which is where I spent a lot of my time and has given me a great opportunity to learn PowerShell at a deeper level.
 There are no unit tests yet (I'll get around to it one day), but I wrote the script to save me time and learn PowerShell.

 The goal is quite simple, save time typing out the fully qualified path names of [frecently](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/Places/Frecency_algorithm) accessed directories.
 It's stable and fast.
 Enjoy!